ssfinney/docs/events.md

 <a name="broadcasting-events"></a>
 ## Broadcasting Events

 In many modern web applications, web sockets are used to implement real-time, live-updating user interfaces.
-When some data is updated on the server, a message is typically sent over a websocket connection to be handled by the client.
+When some data is updated on the server, a message is typically sent over a WebSocket connection to be handled by the client.

-To assist you in building these types of applications, Laravel makes it easy to "broadcast" your events over a websocket connection.
+To assist you in building these types of applications, Laravel makes it easy to "broadcast" your events over a WebSocket connection.
 Broadcasting your Laravel events allows you to share the same event names between your server-side code and your client-side JavaScript framework.

 <a name="broadcast-configuration"></a>
 ### Configuration